hrcraddock/plants/opiumpoppy/README.md

 ## Movement Across Eurasia

 The use of opium in Europe halted during the Holy Inquisition.
 Despite that, the opium poppy was transported across Eurasia by traders, merchants, physicians, and travelers.
 India, the Middle East, and China participated its naturalization; the Silk Road was especially conducive to the poppy’s naturalization, as people held onto poppies for medicine and trade.
 In 1061, the Chinese scholar Su Song writes that, “[Poppies] are hard to cultivate.
 They must be planted during the ninth month, in a piece of land which was manured the year before.
-If not cultivated in this way, it will never germinate.”[^ref7] As a result of Arab traders, opium poppies were integrated into diet and medicine in Southern China and its countryside, where Buddhist monasteries concocted recipes for remedies for ailments related to the throat and stomach.[^ref8] During Tang Dynasty China (618–907), the Silk Road reached its zenith and because of its easy-entry and the development of other trading routes, recreational opium smoking rapidly spread.
-In the late eighteenth century, opium became a major part of China’s sex industry.
+If not cultivated in this way, it will never germinate.”[^ref10] Arab traders traveled through the Silk Road, speading opium poppies across Asia.
+Opium poppies were integrated into diet and medicine in Southern China and its countryside, where Buddhist monasteries concocted recipes for remedies for ailments related to the throat and stomach.[^ref11] During Tang Dynasty China (618–907), the Silk Road reached its zenith and because of its easy-entry and the development of other trading routes, recreational opium smoking rapidly spread.

 <param ve-image
 	url="https://iiif.wellcomecollection.org/image/V0043635ER/full/880%2C/0/default.jpg"